psanchezg/inbox-extract-data/README.md

 **TODO:**

-  - Add Bolt plans options
+  - Add more statistics
-  - Check bolt plans in inbox
+  - Get plans and travels over time
-  - Add more statics
+  - Add historical statistics
-  - Test data
+  - More test data

 #  USE
 ## CREDENTIALS: